 The simplest model injects into the ISM a fixed quantity of energy per unit stellar mass formed, independent of local conditions.
-This value corresponds to the total energy liberated by Type II SNe, i.e. $f{\rm th} = 1$ .
-The adopted subgrid viscosity parameter for BH accretion is $C{\text{visc}} = 2\pi \times 10^3$ .
-Although the injected energy is independent of local conditions, scale-dependent macroscopic radiative losses can none the less develop self-consistently, for example due to differences in the metallicity (and hence cooling rate) of outflowing gas, the ram pressure at the interface of the disc and the circumgalactic medium, or the depth of the potential well.
+This value corresponds to the total energy liberated by type II SNe, i.e. $f{\rm th}=1$.
+The adopted subgrid viscosity parameter for BH accretion is $C{\rm visc} = 2\pi \times 10^3$.
+Although the injected energy is independent of local conditions, scale-dependent macroscopic radiative losses can nonetheless develop self-consistently, for example due to differences in the metallicity (and hence cooling rate) of outflowing gas, the ram pressure at the disc-CGM interface, or the depth of the potential well.
 This model therefore provides a baseline against which it is possible to assess the degree to which the overall physical losses need to be established by calibrating losses on subgrid scales.
-Because $f{th} = 1$ represents the uncalibrated case, there is no reason to expect that FBconst will reproduce the observed z = 0.1 GSMF.
+Because $f{\rm th}=1$ represents the uncalibrated case, there is no reason to expect that FBconst will reproduce the observed z = 0.1 GSMF.
 However, we will see later that it does do so, but fails to reproduce the observed sizes of disc galaxies.